mrnickel/mrnickel.github.io/md/my_first_go_project.md

 ---
-date: 2016-02-18T08:46:24-05:00
+date: 2016-02-18T05:46:24-08:00
 draft: false
 title: My first go project
 ---

 It's no secret that I'm currently enamoured with [Go](https://golang.org), as well as the projects it powers. ([Docker](https://www.docker.com) I'm looking at you).
 As such I recently started my first project with the lovely "new" language.
+I wanted a project that would be easy to start and equally something that I'd get some utility out of.
 I thought I would get my feet wet by creating yet another [static site generator](https://github.com/mrnickel/StaticSiteGenerator).
 The very generator I use to build this site (because dogfooding is important!).

 This post is primarily about getting myself acquainted with Go and writing my first little Go app.